seantomburke/sitemapper/CONTRIBUTING.md

 ```bash
 npm run build
 ```
-This uses Broccoli.js to compile the files.
+This uses [Broccoli.js](http://broccolijs.com/) to compile the files.
+Make sure to run this before submitting a pull request.

 ```bash
 # Run examples/index.js